jterrazz/42-malloc/README.md

 export DYLD_FORCE_FLAT_NAMESPACE=1
 ```

-Range divided in blocks
+heap divided in blocks
-A range is a mapped zone
+A heap is a mapped zone
 Metadatas are stocked on the mapped memory so we move